threeport/user-docs/docs/architecture/control-plane.md

 general purpose programming languages.
-More on this topic is discussed in the [Continuous Delivery & GitOps section](../concepts/application-orchestration.md#continuous-delivery-gitops) of the Application Orchestration document in another section of these Threeport docs.
-We much prefer Go programs to construct Kubernetes resources, however, when Helm charts are available for open source projects and when they are in extensive use by a team, it is valuable to have the option available.
-We also currently use it to implement observability systems.
+More on this topic is discussed in the [Continuous Delivery & GitOps section](../concepts/application-orchestration.md#continuous-delivery-gitops) of the Application Orchestration document.
+We prefer Go programs to construct Kubernetes resources.
+However, Helm support is still valuable because many open-source charts are available and it is already in extensive use by many teams.

+Although we prefer Go to manage Kubernetes resources, we recognize there are use-cases where it is more appropriate to use Helm.
+Threeport's implementation of the [Observability Stack](../../observability/observability-intro/) is one example.
+The requirements for observability line up well with what is already provided by open-source Helm charts, so it made more sense to implement this controller with Threeport's Helm integration.

 ### Kubernetes Runtime Controller